Romilj012/Movie-Review-App/README.md

 ## Feedback and Contributions

 Feedback and contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue in the GitHub repository.
 You can also submit pull requests for bug fixes or new features.

-## License

-This project is licensed under the [MIT License](link-to-license-file).
-Feel free to use and modify the code according to the terms of the license.

 ## Acknowledgements